yyx-source/CropG2P/README.md

 ### Model Training
 Train the CropG2P.
-You need to provide input files
+You need to provide input files, and then
 ```bash
 python main.py
 ```
+After training, the following files will be saved to ./save_re/: best_model_rice_SY_gated_inception.pt: Checkpoint of the best-performing model.

+training_metrics.csv: Evaluation metrics (R², MAE, RMSE) on the test set.

 ### Output